 Under Executive Order 13750, alumni who successfully complete the CLS Program are eligible for 12 months of Non-Competitive Eligibility (NCE) hiring status within all agencies of the U.S. government to apply for Civil Service jobs, with the possibility of an extension up to three years if certain criteria are met.
-Alumni of the CLS program will automatically be issued a letter confirming this status upon successful completion of their post-program requirements.
+Alumni of the CLS Program will automatically be issued a letter confirming this status upon successful completion of their post-program requirements.
 For more information and a guide to using your NCE status to apply for federal positions, download the Non-competitive Eligibility Guide for CLS Alumni.

-If you are interested in working with the U.S. government and want to take advantage of your NCE status, more information is available through the Bureau of Educational and Cultural Affairs, and in the packet you will receive with your NCE letter.
+If you are interested in working with the U.S. government and want to take advantage of your NCE status, more information is available through the Bureau of Educational and Cultural Affairs.